Feeling Optimistic? Ambiguity Attitudes for Online Decision Making

 while the upper probability or plausibility represents corresponding maximum

-These bounds on probability are demonstrated in Figure \ref{fig:mass_dist} (a) where each mass is known to $\pm \epsilon$.
-Figure \ref{fig:mass_dist} (b) captures the distribution as a belief function where mass can now support multiple hypotheses.
+These bounds on probability are demonstrated in Figure \ref{fig:mass_dist}.a where each mass is known to $\pm \epsilon/2$.
+Figure \ref{fig:mass_dist}.b captures the distribution as a belief function where mass can now support multiple hypotheses.

 With a set of transition models, it is no longer possible to use Bellman's equation and the expected value to solve the AMDP.
 The $\alpha$-Hurwicz function is a common choice as it allows for models with varying ambiguity attitudes \cite{arrow1972optimality}.
-More recent work sought to integrate expectation value, risk, and Knightian uncertainty into a single metric termed the additive model \cite{he2019additive}.
-The added generality is unnecessary for the work here, and $\alpha$-Hurwicz has some the desirable properties explored at greater length in Sec. \ref{sec:methods_belief}.
+While there are several alternatives \cite{ghirardato2004differentiating} (including work which integrates expected value, risk, and ambiguity into a single metric \cite{he2019additive}), $\alpha$-Hurwicz has some the desirable properties explored at greater length in Sec. \ref{sec:methods_belief}.
 According to $\alpha$-Hurwicz, the value is defined as follows

-Here $\alpha \in [0,1]$ is a tuning parameter representing the ambiguity attitude.
+Here the ambiguity attitude $\alpha \in [0,1]$ controls how optimistically the value is perceived.
 The lower expectation is